How do I file a complaint against a company or individual?

 Can I check on the license status of other professionals as well?

 Yes.
 Many professionals like doctors, chiropractors, veterinarians, auto mechanics, etc., must be licensed with the State of California.
-Most license verifications can be conducted online via the
+Most license verifications can be conducted online via the Department of Consumer Affairs website.
+The Better Business Bureau may give you information about businesses in your area.

 QUESTION NO. 8: